 Endolymph is the fluid within the inner ear that plays a role in balance.
 When the region this fluid fills becomes swollen due to pressure, the result is endolymphatic hydrops.
-However, Meniere’s disease is considered an idiopathic condition.
-As a result, if the symptoms, such as vertigo, have a discernable cause, the condition is no longer considered to be Meniere’s.
+However, Meniere’s disease is an idiopathic condition.
+As a result, if the symptoms, such as vertigo, have a discernable cause, the condition is no longer Meniere’s.

 Natural Relief from Meniere’s Disease